Child labour

 Arisa, through its partners, contributes to the fight against child labour by establishing child-labour- free zones where local authorities, teachers, employers, parents and civil society work together to get all children out of work and into school.

-Arisa participates in the Stop Child Labour coalition and the Work: No Child’s Business programme.
+Arisa works on the issue of child labour in collaboration with the Stop Child Labour coalition and has been part of the Work: No Child’s Business programme from 2019 to 2024.